Allen Cleveland Lewis

-Allen Cleveland Lewis (1821–1877) was a Chicago citizen who left his estate in order to create Lewis Institute.
+Allen Cleveland Lewis (1821–1877) was a Chicago citizen who left his estate in order to create the Lewis Institute.

 Biography

 Allen Cleveland Lewis was born in Sterling, Connecticut.
 He lived in Elgin, Illinois as a young man, where he was a hardware merchant.
 He married and had one son.
 At the age of twenty months, his son died.
 After the death of his wife, Lewis moved to Chicago, Illinois.

 Both Allen and his older brother John Lewis had an interest in creating a school for boys who had to leave school early to attend work.
 Allen traveled to Europe multiple times to study school systems before creating his will expressing his wish to form the Lewis Institute.
 In 1874, his older brother, John Lewis, died.
 He left Allen an estate of around $350,000.
 A majority of the estate was invested in railroad bonds.
 In the three years preceding his death he acquired an additional $200,000 to the estate he left after his death in 1877.
 Several pieces of property were transferred to him by another brother, Henry.
 The real estate had little value at the time, but 50 years later its value increased.